embrace-io/embrace-docs/content/android/features/build-options.md

 {{< hint warning >}}

-Disabling swazzling means we won't capture network calls, activity transitions, and taps, so you should avoid disabling it for release builds.
+Disabling swazzling means we won't capture network calls, activity transitions, and taps.
+For this reason, avoid disabling swazzling for release builds.
 {{< /hint >}}

-Since the swazzling operation adds to the build time and you may want to disable it for debug builds.
+The swazzling operation adds to the build time and you may want to disable it for debug builds.
 Use the `ext.disableSwazzling` setting to turn off swazzling for a given build type.
-The example below illustrates how to disable it for the the `debug` build type in your `app/build.gradle` file.
+The example below illustrates how to disable it for the `debug` build type in your `app/build.gradle` file.

 ```
 buildTypes {